freerange/cotech-presentation/presentation.md

 ![right](ruby-on-rails-screenshot.png)

 ^
-- specialises in Ruby on Rails development
-- Ruby on Rails is a web development framework.
+- who specialise in the Ruby on Rails web development framework

 ---